webplatform/docs/apis/webaudio/AnalyserNode/fftSize/index.md

 }}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
 {{Summary_Section|The size of the FFT (Fast Fourier Transform) used for frequency-domain analysis.
-This must be a power of two in the range 32-2048.
-Defaults to 2048.}}
+Must be a power of two in the range 32-2048; defaults to 2048.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/AnalyserNode
 |Read_only=Yes